- Adrenal Cancer

 Kinds of chemotherapy drugs for ovarian cancer

-There are several drugs to choose from.
+There are several drugs your doctor may choose from.
 Your doctor may recommend more than one at the same time.
 This is called combination chemotherapy.
 Sometimes this works better.
-These chemotherapy drugs are typically used to treat ovarian cancer.
-They may be used alone or in combination.
+These are the chemotherapy drugs typically used to treat ovarian cancer:

 Platinum agents such as Paraplatin (carboplatin) and Cisplatin.
 These are the drugs doctors most often use to treat ovarian cancer.
 They work by creating breaks in the genetic material inside each cell called DNA.
 This leads to cell death.